A key part of the Machine Learning pipeline is finding a model that best represents your data and will function effectively on future datasets.

 What is TensorBoard?

 In this tutorial, you will analyze and evaluate results on a trained machine learning model.
 The model you will use will be trained for a MNIST handwritten digits dataset.
-It uses the MNIST (Modified National Institute of Standards and Technology) database, which contains a large collection of handwritten digits.
-This dataset is commonly used for training various image processing system.
+It uses the MNIST (Modified National Institute of Standards and Technology) database, which contains an ample collection of handwritten digits.
+This dataset is commonly used for training various image processing systems.